patrickdean/homegame/character-creation.md

 ### Bonds

-Players will be required to have at least one "Bond" with another party member.
-This won't have a mechanical benefit but instead will aid in giving characters a reason to be together
+Players will be required to create at least one "Bond" with another party member.
+At the end of each session, you may resolve one bond.
+Resolution depends on both you and the character you share the bond with.
+You suggest the bond is resolved, and, if they agree, it is.
+When you do, you will gain XP equal to an Easy encounter for your character's level.

+You will always have at least one bond and may often have many.
+New bonds are created whenever a bond is resolved.

+See the document on Bonds from Dungeon World for inspiration.

 ## Enjoyment is Paramount